ufidon/eth/labs/lab04/README.md

 sudo systemctl enable docker --now sudo usermod -aG docker $USER
 # !!!  logout and in again, or restart Kali VM
+# 2. run webgoat using docker, webwolf will be started automatically
 docker run -it -p 127.0.0.1:8080:8080 -p 127.0.0.1:9090:9090 webgoat/webgoat
 # or
 docker run --name webgoat -it -p 127.0.0.1:8080:8080 -p 127.0.0.1:9090:9090 webgoat/webgoat